If you want to knit a blanket that will be cherished, try one of these beautiful throw blanket knitting patterns.

 My own family is proof.
 Way back when I was an older teenager (probably about 19), I fancied myself a crocheter.
 I used a hook, I used yarn, so I could crochet stuff.
 Never mind that I barely knew what I was doing and that the only two stitches I knew were chain and slip stitch.
 (I didn’t even know what they were called.)

-The Throw Blanket from Hades
+A Most Beloved Throw Blanket… from Hades

 I used any yarn I could get my hands on, knew only chain and slip stitches, and had no idea what I was doing.
 So, unsurprisingly, the blanket was hideous.
 It was misshapen, it was a bunch of colors that looked awful together.
 In short, it was a mess.

 Want to take a guess at how long my family and I hung onto this monstrosity of a throw blanket?

 Yes!
 I took that horrid, ugly blanket with me when I married and moved out.
 My husband and I used it, and my daughters used it after they were born and old enough to enjoy snuggling under blankets.

 The only reason it eventually went into the trash is that it got too close to one of the baseboard heaters in our then-home, and part of it melted.
 (Even then, I had a fight with my older daughter, who didn’t want to see it tossed.
 But I had my limits.)

 So, friends, if my family can use and love an absolutely horrid throw blanket for many years… imagine how much a friend, relative, or charity recipient will love a beautiful blanket!

 If you’re ready to knit a throw blanket you know someone will love, take a look at the patterns below.

 For more free blanket knitting patterns, check out these articles!